-Tyler Perry’s Madea Farwell Play will come to Atlanta’s famed Fox Theater for a five-night run on May 23rd and it’s shaping up to be an emotional ending for a Journey that began in that very theater over twenty years ago.
+Tyler Perry’s Madea Farewell Play Tour will come to Atlanta’s famed Fox Theater for a five-night run on May 23rd and it’s shaping up to be an emotional ending for a journey that began in that very theater over twenty years ago.

-It was the 1990’s.
-Perry had produced and starred in his first play, I Know I’ve Been Changed, earlier in the decade in his adopted hometown of Atlanta but the audiences just didn’t and the play quickly closed.
-It took 6 years of hard work and perseverance before Perry took a huge chance and a massive financial risk to put up the play once more, this time at Atlanta’s historic Fox Theater.
+It was the 1990s.
+Perry had produced and starred in his first play, I Know I’ve Been Changed, earlier in the decade in his adopted hometown of Atlanta, but audience reception was poor and the play quickly closed.
+It took six years of hard work and perseverance before Perry took a huge chance and a massive financial risk to put up the play once more, this time at Atlanta’s historic Fox Theater.
 The former 1920’s movie-palace-turned-staged-theater quickly sold out and the buzz about Perry’s play spread.
-That energy lead to a tour across the southern United States that lasted 2 years and launched Perry’s prolific career.
+That energy lead to a tour across the southern United States that lasted two years and launched Perry’s prolific career.